kirbah/mcp-youtube/README.md

 This Model Context Protocol (MCP) server empowers AI language models to seamlessly interact with YouTube.
 It's engineered to return **lean, structured data**, significantly **reducing token consumption** and making it ideal for cost-effective and performant LLM applications.
 Access a comprehensive suite of tools for video search, detail retrieval, transcript fetching, channel analysis, and trend discovery—all optimized for AI.

+**Built with MCP TypeScript Starter**

+This project follows the architecture defined in the [MCP TypeScript Starter](https://github.com/kirbah/mcp-typescript-starter).
+If you are looking to build your own MCP server using these same patterns (Class-based Tools, Dependency Injection, and strict Type Safety), I recommend using that repository as your starting point.

 ## Quick Start: Adding to an MCP Client

 The easiest way to use `@kirbah/mcp-youtube` is with an MCP-compatible client application (like Claude Desktop or a custom client).